 If You Are Family-Oriented, You Will Want to Have Life Insurance

 Many Americans still are not sure who exactly needs life insurance.
-According to a recent survey from Life Happens, more than a third of respondents believe that James Bond has a greater need for life insurance over Homer Simpson and Phil Dunphy.
+According to a recent survey from Life Happens, more than a third of respondents believe that James Bond has a greater need for life insurance than Homer Simpson and Phil Dunphy.

-If you’re not familiar, James Bond is a fictional secret agent and Homer Simpson and Phil Dunphy are both fictional married men each with 3 children.
+If you’re not familiar, James Bond is a fictional secret agent and Homer Simpson and Phil Dunphy are both fictional married men each with three children.
 While James Bond does brush closely with death on a daily basis, he has no dependents.
 He’s not married and has no children.

 The survey indicates that many Americans think that life insurance is for individuals who lead risky lifestyles, rather than for simple, family-oriented individuals.
 If James Bond were to die during one of his adventures, surely his friends and co-workers would be sad, but no one would be financially devastated.
 In fact, I’m sure the British Secret Service would end up saving money, considering all the Aston Martins he’s totaled and buildings he’s damaged.